Measurement of Kaon Directed Flow in Au+Au Collisions in the High Baryon Density Region: Experiment and data analysis

 For the identification of $\pi^{\pm}$, $K^{\pm}$, and proton, a combination of TPC and Time Of Flight (TOF)~\cite{STAR:2002eio, Llope:2003ti} detectors is used.
 The TPC provides ionization energy loss information, while the TOF provides time-of-flight information, which ensures that the purity of $\pi^{\pm}$ and proton are greater than 95\%, and the purity of $K^{\pm}$ is greater 90\%.
 The Kalman Filter (KF) particle package~\cite{Banerjee:2020iab} is used to reconstruct weak decay particles, such as $K^0_S$ and $\Lambda$.
 In this process, the covariance matrix of reconstructed tracks is used to construct a set of topological variables.
-The particle density distribution as a function of rapidity $y$ and transverse momentum $p_\text{T}$ is shown in Fig.~\ref{fig:acceptance} for $\pi^+$, $K^+$, $K^-$, and $K_S^0$, which are measured in Au + Au collisions at $\sqrt{s_{\text{NN}}}$ = 3.0, 3.2, 3.5, and 3.9 GeV.
-The rapidities are presented in the center-of-mass frame, where the target is located at $y \approx -1$, indicated by the red arrows in the top panels of Fig.~\ref{fig:acceptance}.
+The topological selections, including $l$, $\chi^2_{\text{topo}}$, $\chi^2_{\text{primary}}$, and $\chi^2_{\text{ndf}}$, are applied to enhance the signal significance.
+Here, $l$ denotes the decay length. $\chi^2_{\text{topo}}$ quantifies whether the reconstructed mother-particle trajectory intersects the primary vertex within its uncertainties. $\chi^2_{\text{primary}}$ measures the consistency of the daughter-particle trajectories with the primary vertex, while $\chi^2_{\text{ndf}}$ characterizes the quality of the intersection among the daughter-particle trajectories.
+The particle density distribution as a function of rapidity $y$ and transverse momentum $p_\text{T}$ is shown in Fig.~\ref{fig:acceptance} for $\pi^+$, $K^+$, $K^-$, and $K_S^0$, which are measured in Au + Au collisions for $\sqrt{s_{NN}}$ from 3.0 to 3.9 GeV.
+The rapidities are presented in the center-of-mass frame, where targets are located at $y =$ -1.06, -1.13, -1.25, and -1.37, respectively, indicated by the black arrows in the top panels of Fig.~\ref{fig:acceptance}.
 The identified particles are required to be in the transverse momentum range of $0.2 < p_\text{T} < 1.6$~GeV/$c$ for $\pi^+$, $0.4 < p_\text{T} < 1.6$~GeV/$c$ for $K^+$, $K^-$, and $K_S^0$, and the rapidity range is required to be within $-1 < y < 0$.
-Note that endcap TOF (eTOF)~\cite{Wang:2023vqi} is used at $\sqrt{s_{\text{NN}}}$ = 3.5 and 3.9 GeV to extend the coverage, but leaves a small gap due to lack of overlap with barrel TOF (bTOF).
+Note that endcap TOF (eTOF)~\cite{Wang:2023vqi} is used at $\sqrt{s_{\text{NN}}}$ = 3.5 and 3.9 GeV to extend the coverage.

 The reaction plane is estimated using the event plane method~\cite{Poskanzer:1998yz}.
 The Event Plane Detector (EPD)~\cite{Adams:2019fpo} is used for event plane determination within $-5.3 < \eta < -2.6$.
 In the STAR FXT mode, obtaining sub-events with equal particle multiplicity is not feasible.
 Due to the inequality of the sub-events, the event plane resolution obtained by the two sub-events method in each window can be different.
 Therefore, three sub-events are needed to determine the event plane resolution, which can be expressed as~\cite{Poskanzer:1998yz}: